Pravda.ru: McCain controversy

 In 2013, after Russian President Vladimir Putin published an op-ed in The New York Times in support of Syrian President Bashar al-Assad, US senator John McCain announced that he would publish a response article in Pravda, referring to the newspaper owned by the Communist Party of the Russian Federation.
 McCain, however, eventually published his op-ed on Pravda.ru.
 This caused protests from the editor of communist Pravda Boris Komotsky and a response from the editor of English.Pravda.ru Dmitry Sudakov: Komotsky claimed that "there is only one Pravda in Russia, it is the organ of the Communist Party, and we have heard nothing about the intentions of the Republican senator" and dismissed Pravda.ru as an "Oklahoma-City-Pravda", while Sudakov derided Komotsky, claiming that "the circulation of the Communist Party Pravda is like a factory newspaper of AvtoVAZ from the Soviet times".
 McCain later attempted to publish his op-ed in the Communist Pravda as well, but the paper refused to publish it "because it was not aligned to the political positions of the Communist Party of the Russian Federation".

-Attitude towards Wikipedia and use of its materials

-Pravda.ru is one of the few Russian media outlets that systematically use Wikipedia as a source of reference information.
-Since 2020, the editorial team has regularly included active hyperlinks to articles on Russian and English Wikipedia in materials related to history, science, medicine, geography, mythology, and technology.

-According to internal estimates, by 2025, the total number of links to Wikipedia articles embedded in publications on Pravda.ru exceeds 15,000.
-The links are included in the body of the text and serve as supplementary expert or factual references.
-None of the largest Russian media outlets, including RIA Novosti, TASS, Kommersant, RT, Lenta.ru, and Gazeta.ru, use Wikipedia on a comparable scale.

-In addition, Pravda.ru is one of the few Russian outlets that has systematically begun to adhere to Creative Commons rules when using images from the Wikimedia Commons media bank.
-In its materials, the publication cites the author's name, the exact license title, and the source link, and copyright information is also included in the structured data markup of the article.

-Despite some critical remarks from the Wikipedia community and public criticism of Wikipedia itself, the editorial team of Pravda.ru apparently regards the project as an important open resource contributing to the dissemination of reliable knowledge.